yawaramin/scala-modules/README.md

 }
 ```

-This is almost exactly the same as @dwhjames' `Ordering` trait; it's
+This is almost exactly the same as James' `Ordering` trait; it's
 just that I've tried to stick closer to the SML names wherever possible.
 In essence, it sets up a signature for a module that can define a
 comparator function for any given datatype.
 To actually define the